UniversalDependencies/docs/treebanks/ky_ktmu/index.md

 | Relations | annotated manually, natively in UD style |

 ## Description
 UD_Kyrgyz-KTMU is dependency parsing based treebank in Kyrgyz language.
-Sentences were selected partly from Kyrgyz story and novel books, partly from Kyrgyz news websites.
+The dataset mostly contains headlines from Kyrgyz news websites.

-The treebank consists of 781 sentences (7.4K tokens) for now and its domain is mainly news headlines.
+The treebank consists of 2460 sentences (23K tokens) for now and its domain is mainly news headlines.
 Kyrgyz UD treebank follows the Universal Dependencies (UD) annotation standard.

 ## Acknowledgments
 We would like to thank all the people who contributed to this corpus: Assoc.Prof.Dr.
-Bakit Sharshembaev
+Bakyt Sharshembaev

 # Statistics of UD Kyrgyz KTMU